Frequently Asked Questions

 Can I pay with PayPal?

 You can pay with a PayPal, but please make sure that you have the correct shipping address registered with your PayPal account.
-Once an order enters our system it is very difficult for us to make any changes.
+Once an order enters our system we will not be able to make any changes.

 Do you have a retail store in my area and can I pick up my order?